All of the key questions answered about Webb targeted for the general interest level.

-Webb needs to have an unfolding mirror because the mirror is so large that it otherwise cannot fit in the launch shroud of currently available rockets.
-The mirror has to be large in order to see the faint light from the first star-forming regions and to see very small details at infrared wavelengths.
+Webb needed to have an unfolding mirror because the mirror is so large that it otherwise could not fit in the launch shroud of available rockets at the time.
+The mirror had to be large in order to see the faint light from the first star-forming regions and to see very small details at infrared wavelengths.
 Designing, building and operating a mirror that unfolds is one of the major technological developments of Webb.
 Unfolding mirrors will be necessary for future missions requiring even larger mirrors, and will find application in other scientific, civil and military space missions.

 What is Webb's angular resolution, and how will its images compare to Hubble's?
 Will they be as beautiful?

-Webb's angular resolution, or sharpness of vision, will be the same as Hubble's, but in the near infrared.
-This means that Webb images will appear just as sharp as Hubble's do.
+Webb's angular resolution, or sharpness of vision, is the same as Hubble's, but in the near infrared.
+This means that Webb images appear just as sharp as Hubble's do.

-Webb will have an angular resolution of somewhat better than 0.1 arc-seconds at a wavelength of 2 micrometers (one degree = 60 arc-minutes = 3600 arc-seconds).
-Seeing at a resolution of 0.1 arc-second means that Webb could see details the size of a US penny at a distance of about 24 miles (40 km), or a regulation soccer ball at a distance of 340 miles (550 km).
+Webb has an angular resolution of somewhat better than 0.1 arc-seconds at a wavelength of 2 micrometers (one degree = 60 arc-minutes = 3600 arc-seconds).
+Seeing at a resolution of 0.1 arc-second means that Webb can see details the size of a US penny at a distance of about 24 miles (40 km), or a regulation soccer ball at a distance of 340 miles (550 km).

 Angular resolution is the term astronomers use to describe the "sharpness" of an image.
 There are two factors that affect how sharp an image is - the diameter of the mirror and the wavelength being observed.
 In fact they are mathematically related - resolving ability is proportional to wavelength over diameter, so the shorter the wavelength and the bigger the diameter, the sharper your images will be.
 Hubble sees shorter wavelengths of light than Webb can, but Webb has a mirror that is 2.75 times larger in diameter than Hubble.
 If you do the math, this means Hubble has about the same angular resolution at 700 nm that Webb does at 2000 nm (a.k.a 2 microns).
 Hubble can see light that ranges from about 200 nm to 2.4 microns.
 Webb will see about 600 nm to 28 microns.
 (Visible light ranges about 700 - 400 nm; Webb will be able to see in the red/orange part of the visible light spectrum.)